OutSquareCapital/numquant/README.md

 ### Method Chaining
 The API enables fluent method chaining for concise and expressive data transformations.

-### Separation of Concerns
-Computation logic (executors) is separated from data containers, improving maintainability and extensibility.

-### Performance
-- Bottleneck and Numbagg for fast aggregate and windowed operations.
-- Numba for custom rolling functions.

-### Extensibility
-The modular design allows for easy addition of new computation strategies or array types.

 ## Summary
-QuantLab provides a modular, strongly-typed, and high-performance framework for numerical array operations in Python.
+Numquant provides a modular, strongly-typed, and high-performance framework for numerical array operations in Python.
 It combines a clear and extensible API with efficient computation, while maintaining strict type contracts and separation of concerns.
 The focus on method chaining and immutable operations enables expressive and reliable data transformations for quantitative analysis.